Skip to content

 Getting Started with your CI/CD

-Recce currently integrates with both GitHub Actions and GitLab CI/CD.
-If you use another CI/CD product and interested in Recce, let us know.
+Recce integrates with both GitHub Actions and GitLab CI/CD using the lightweight recce-cloud CLI.
+If you use another CI/CD platform and are interested in Recce, let us know.

 Prerequisites